Understanding Social Security Disability Benefits

 What if the Court says you can try to work?

 A disabled claimant is entitled to a nine-month trial work period during which he or she can engage in substantial gainful activity and still receive disability benefits.
-After this period, there is a "re-entitlement period" during which a claimant's benefits will be reinstated without the need for completing a new social security disability application, if substantial gainful activity ceases.
-However, once the entitlement period expires, a claimant needs to file a new application to receive benefits.
+After this period, there is a "re-entitlement period" during which a claimant's benefits will be reinstated without reapplication if substantial gainful activity ceases.
+Once the entitlement period expires, a claimant needs to file a new application to receive benefits.

 Dedicated to Helping the Disabled